City to hire 12 unarmed, noncommissioned officers as Seattle police deal with staffing, public image

 In the memorandum of understanding that accompanied the consent decree, the issue of “community engagement” was identified as warranting review, noting that “SPD needs strong community relationships and sustainable dialogue … to ensure constitutional and bias-free policing.”

-The implementation of the CSO program follows last month’s announcement of a first responders “Health One” unit, which similarly aims to reduce the call load on the Seattle Fire Department by creating a team of two firefighters and a social worker who will respond to nonemergency calls regarding behavior crises, substance abuse, medical issues and social-services needs.
+The implementation of the CSO program follows last month’s announcement of a first responders “Health One” unit, which similarly aims to reduce the call load on the Seattle Fire Department by creating a team of two firefighters and a social worker who will respond to nonemergency calls about behavior crises, substance abuse, medical issues and social-services needs.

 As with the CSO initiative, the Health One unit aims to set up those in need with long-term assistance.
 Fire Chief Harold Scoggins has said he hopes to have it up and running by October.